ElectroVerse8/Otto_webapp/README.md

 This project provides a simple web application for controlling an ESP8266 based robot named **Otto**.
 The ESP8266 acts as a Wi‑Fi access point and serves a web page with buttons to send motion commands such as forward, backward, left, right and a couple of preset moves.
-The HTML interface lives in the `data/` folder and is uploaded to LittleFS on the board.
+The interface is now built directly into the sketch so the project can be compiled and uploaded without any extra data files.

 The sketch has been kept intentionally small so that it can be used as a starting point for your own robot projects.